Unit VII. Presence

 means the surrender of both a personal self and a personal God.
 What

 is lost is both God and self as objects of consciousness.
-We are God
+We are

-the images we have created of ourselves during our entire lifetimes.
+all the images we have created of ourselves during our entire lifetimes.

 We have to develop enough trust to leap into the unknown void of silence